The Battle of Versailles Fashion Show: Post-event party

+Legacy

 In 2011, the Huffington Post Game Changer Awards honored the African American models of Versailles with the Style Award.
 The models included Pat Cleveland, Bethann Hardison, Billie Blair, Jennifer Brice, Alva Chinn, Norma Jean Darden, Charlene Dash, Barbara Jackson, Ramona Saunders, and Amina Warsuma.

+In the 21st century, the event would be portrayed as a fierce competition between the two countries' designers, a "battle," but at the time it was seen as a friendly and harmonious example of collaboration and cooperation in which the US designers surprised attendees.
+US designers were already seen as leading lights during the casual, sportswear-dominated 1970s, with increasing numbers of French and other designers opening branch offices in New York to be part of the zeitgeist, and the Versailles event seemed an extension of this growing closeness.

 In 2012, filmmaker Deborah Riley Draper chronicled the event in the feature documentary, Versailles '73: American Runway Revolution.
-The film included designer Stephen Burrows, French Chambre Syndicale President Didier Grumbach, and many of the models, journalists and guest who attended the event in 1973.
+The film included designer Stephen Burrows, French Chambre Syndicale President Didier Grumbach, and many of the models, journalists, and guests who attended the event in 1973.

 In 2016 another documentary "Battle at Versailles" was made by the fashion network M2M, chronicling the event.
 The film was narrated by Stanley Tucci and featured many of the event's participants.

 A fictionalized version of the Battle is depicted in the television miniseries Halston, which premiered May 2021 on Netflix.

 On December 7, 2023, Madrid-based board game publisher Salt & Pepper Games launched a crowdfunding campaign for their card-driven tabletop game depicting the event on the Gamefound platform.
 In "The Battle of Versailles," two players take the role of either the American or French design teams in a fashion battle to contribute the most to the reconstruction of the Palace of Versailles.